-Samantha Mellerson is the Chief of Strategy and Impact with the W. Haywood Burns Institute.
+Samantha Mellerson is a member of the Executive Leadership Team with the W. Haywood Burns Institute.
+As such, her work involves strategic planning, organizational development, financial oversite, project development and managing relationships with community leaders and system decision makers, funders and other partners across the nation.
 Sam brings over 15 years of experience working with issues of social justice, racial and ethnic equity, education, diversity, youth justice, child welfare and wellbeing.
 She also brings a depth of knowledge around nonprofit capacity building and is a certified empowerment and diversity coach.
 Sam has worked across public and private sectors in various capacities such as non-profit direct service and management, local and state government and philanthropy.

 Samantha previously worked for the Annie E. Casey Foundation as the Senior Associate of Capacity Building.
 Her primary focus was to strengthen the field of the nonprofit sector by increasing organizational effectiveness through a race equity informed and results based capacity building strategy to produce meaningful results for children and families.